 How can you save money on parrot toys?
 Check this out….
 10 ideas for homemade parrot toys

 Why do parrots preen?

-In the wild parrots only preen if no predators are nearby; in captivity, they’ll only preen when they trust everyone in the immediate vicinity.
+In the wild, parrots only preen if no predators are nearby.
+In captivity, they’ll only preen when they trust everyone in the immediate vicinity.

 The parrots’ preen gland is located just above the tail so parrots may be seen rubbing their beak enthusiastically on that spot to obtain preen oil on their beaks to rub along their feathers.

-Not every species has a preen gland.
+It’s worth noting that not every species has a preen gland.

 When you have two parrots together, once they are close friends, they preen one another.
 Of course, bonded pairs spend a lot of time preening one another.